Minerva Cuevas

 Minerva Cuevas (born 1975) is a Mexican conceptual artist known for site-specific interventions guided by social and political research and social change ideals.
 Her production includes installation, video works and photographic works as well as contextual interventions in specific locations.
-She lives and works in the neighborhood of el Centro Histórico in Mexico City, often directing her artistic and social efforts towards questionig the capitalist system.
+She lives and works in the neighborhood of el Centro Histórico in Mexico City, often directing her artistic and social efforts towards questioning the capitalist system.
 She is a member of Irational.org and the founder of the Mejor Vida Corp.
 (1998) and International Understanding Foundation (2016).

 Early life and education

 Cuevas studied at the National School of Plastic Arts, UNAM from 1993 to 1997.

 Cuevas also worked with the San Francisco Museum of Modern Art San Francisco Museum of Modern Art as part of their Public Knowledge curatorial initiative.
 She engaged with local San Franciscans about the city's changing ecology as explored through the theme of fire.

 She was cited in Rubén Gallo's book New Tendencies of Mexican Art.
 In this 2004 book, Gallo recognizes how Cuevas’s connection to the streets of Mexico City and the struggles of working people guides her multimedia, often web-based artwork and social activism.